Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - There could ideally be 2x R + C into the input of the Microcontroller's A/D section of the data sheet says these are not always necessary - this will be the deciding factor on whether this option cap be used.

-- 3 parts need to be added for the added input amplifier,
+- 3 parts need to be added for the input amplifier.

 - Plus 5 parts for the circuit shown.